junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 search "almost" and remove them

+search "you know" in dialogues and cut down a bit

+"choose to shut up wisely"

 Re-organize chapter structures, post acts as chapters on AO3, post as chapters on my own site. avoid too long chapters, okay to have too many chapters

 Chap 3: Canon Vince's girlfriend Jen die from taking pills, OD to suicide, and Jen!Lucifer wear long bloody red dress